adon-cloudcannon/landing-page-test/src/collections/case-studies/croissant-baguette.md

   featured_image:
   featured_image_alt:
 ---
 Alex Luttringer, Technical Director of Sydney-based web development agency [Croissant & Baguette](https://croissantbaguette.com.au/), has always been particular about the tools he uses for his website projects.
-When it comes to content management systems (CMS) for static sites, Alex has tried and tested many options — and CloudCannon ticks all his boxes.
+After using CloudCannon for several projects — with more on the way — he's a huge fan.

-Two of the main reasons for this preference are the easy-to-use developer configuration and client editing interfaces that CloudCannon provides.
+Two of the main reasons for his preference are the easy-to-use developer configuration and client editing interfaces that CloudCannon provides.
 Alex had faced a range of performance and service issues with the solutions offered by both WordPress and Forestry — the CMS options previously used on some of his client sites.

 With CloudCannon’s Git-based CMS, however, Alex has peace of mind that his websites will never be vendor-locked, and that all of Croissant & Baguette’s clients will have an intuitive way to add and manage content on their static sites, whichever static site generator (SSG) they use.